syncpoint/ODIN/src/renderer/project/reamde.md

 When a user executes COPY/CUT and PASTE we will create NEW features for every PASTE action.
 Every new feature will have a NEW unique ID.

 If CUT/PASTE is employed to MOVE a feature from one layer to some other layer the featureId will get changed accordingly.

+### Target layer for PASTE

+No matter which source layer the object was COPIED/CUTED from, the target will always be the ACTIVE LAYER.